Antimatter543/antimatter543.github.io/_posts/2023-02-07-woes-of-writing.md

 title:  "The Woes of Writing Posts"
 layout: post
 publish: true
 excerpt: Posts take time to write :(.
-But rarely, they don't!
+However, sometimes they don't!
 ---

 - meant to be a funny blog kinda in general, self reflective